nilleiz/EpGo-Docker/README.md

 - Overrides are honored by the proxy and XMLTV output.
 In proxy mode the XML icon points to `/proxy/sd/{programID}` (no image ID), ensuring the override stays in effect without leaking the original ID.
 - Override images are **never purged** by the stale cache cleaner.
 - You can keep using TMDb fallback; overrides will always win when a title matches.

-## Skip refresh when XMLTV is recent

-Set **Skip EPG refresh if XMLTV younger than hours** in your config to reuse a previously generated XMLTV file.
-EPGo checks the XMLTV modification time at startup and skips the download if it’s newer than the threshold you specify.

 **YAML additions (v1.3)**
 ```yaml